ngx-loggable/core/README.md

-# core
+# @ngx-loggable/core

-The logging library for Angular
+The logging library for Angular.